in The City of Brotherly Love...

 It’s about you, your camera, the season, and the stories of your life.

 Nick Kelsh's Workshopsoffer an amazing opportunity to become lifelong friends with your camera ... and your fellow photographers!
 Each workshop has a carefully chosen location with a program designed specific to that area and the season to create an experience in which you'll expand both your photographic and cultural horizons ... not to mention your friendships!
 In fact, because each place, season and group creates such a unique experience, a quarter of our participants have become repeat attendees!
-Click through the slider below to get the flavor of our past workshops.
+Don't just take our word for it ... see what previous workshop participants have to say:

 Connect...
 Inspire...
 Support...
 Grow...
 Enjoy...

-An exclusive invitation to a place I love—the place I live
+An exclusive invitation to a place I love

 I moved to Philadelphia in 1981 to accept a job as a staff photographer of The Philadelphia Inquirer.
 As a young bachelor from Fargo, North Dakota, there was no doubt in my mind where in the city I would live.
 I wanted to be as close to the center city historic district as possible, and ended up a short walk from Independence Hall—the epicenter of American democracy—where the Declaration of Independence and Constitution had been signed.
 Philadelphia is the real deal.
 I loved walking in the front door of “my” three-story row house across the street from the 18th century cemetery that contained the remains of a Declaration signer.
 The idea of American democracy is very much alive on the sidewalks and in the walls of Philadelphia.